Meng Hongwei: Early life and career

 He has 40 years of experience in criminal justice and policing.
 He served as Vice-Minister of Public Security from 2004 until his arrest in 2018.
 He served as Director of the Maritime Police Bureau and deputy director of China's State Oceanic Administration from 2013 until 2017.
-In April 2018, without explanation, he was relieved of his membership of the Communist Party committee at the Ministry of Public Security.
+In April 2018, without explanation, he was relieved of his membership of the CCP committee at the Ministry of Public Security.
 It was unclear whether this was due to his declining political fortunes or due to his age.

 Interpol

 In 2004, Meng became the head of Interpol's China branch.

 He was elected as President of Interpol on 10 November 2016, becoming the first Chinese head of the agency.
 His election was viewed as a success for China's ambitions to gain influence within international organisations.
 Dissidents feared that China would use Meng to track exiled opponents.
 During his presidency, the Chinese government submitted extensive lists of officials and business people wanted for questioning on allegations of corruption, which critics claimed were politically motivated.
 His term as president was due to last until 2020, but he resigned in October 2018 after being detained by Chinese authorities.